SPECIES

 Fledgling Stage

-Broods leave nest area within a few hours after last chick is dry, stay longer in nests in inclement weather; typically depart within 6–18 h (Hagar 1966, JK).
-Before departure, chicks spend time under parent and wander around nest area on their own.
-Most broods leave nest together; in some, male leads older 2 chicks away when they are several hours old.
-In such cases, female remains at nest, but male will join her if she utters alarm calls; within 24 h, she leads remaining chicks from the nest (JK).
+Broods leave the nest area within a few hours after the last chick is dry, stay longer in nests in inclement weather; typically depart within 6–18 h (2, JK).
+Before departure, chicks spend time under the parent and wander around the nest area on their own.
+Most broods leave the nest together; in some, the male leads the older 2 chicks away when they are several hours old.
+In such cases, the female remains at the nest, but the male will join her if she utters alarm calls; within 24 h, she leads the remaining chicks from the nest (JK).

-At departure, parent walks away from nest, calling constantly with soft, quiet wheet, wheet and toe-wit, toe-wit; chicks follow 2–3 m behind, peeping.
+At departure, the parent walks away from the nest, calling constantly with a soft, quiet wheet, wheet and toe-wit, toe-wit; the chicks follow 2–3 m behind, peeping.
 During departure, attending females observed to glean insects from low vegetation without slowing down—one jab on each step; also seen to oil feathers and to stretch leg, wing, and neck.
-Chicks maintain vocal contact with and follow parent; approach to be brooded following parental calls and squat in response to alarm calls.
+Chicks maintain vocal contact with and follow the parent; they approach to be brooded following parental calls and squat in response to alarm calls.

 Growth

 No information beyond first 17 d.
-See also Young birds, above.
+See also Young Birds.

 At Churchill, during dry years, multiple broods may congregate loosely around remaining tundra ponds.
-At Susitna Flats, broods rarely within 100 m of each other (Senner et al. unpubl.).
-Male and 3 recently fledged young reported in mixed-species brood aggregation with Bristle-thighed Curlews and Whimbrels (McCaffery and Harwood 2000).
+At Susitna Flats, broods rarely within 100 m of each other (Senner et al., unpublished data).
+Male and 3 recently-fledged young reported in mixed-species brood aggregation with Bristle-thighed Curlews and Whimbrels (62).

-Chicks precocial.
-Female often abandons the brood first (around 20 d), with male often staying until chicks are completely Volant (around 30 d).
+Hudsonian Godwit chicks are precocial.
+The female often abandons the brood first (around 20 d), with the male often staying until the chicks are completely volant (around 30 d).

 Immature Stage